Alcohol and Cancer

 Drinking and Cancer

-In January 2023, the Canadian Centre on Substance Use and Addiction (CCSA) published updated guidelines that recommend limiting alcohol use to two or fewer drinks per week to reduce the risk of harm from alcohol.5 At that level, they say risk of harm from alcohol is low.
+In January 2023, the Canadian Centre on Substance Use and Addiction (CCSA) published updated guidelines that recommend limiting alcohol use to two or fewer drinks per week to reduce the risk of harm from alcohol.5 At that level, they say the risk of harm from alcohol is low.
 Risk is moderate for those who drink three to six servings of alcohol per week and “increasingly high” for those who drink seven or more.
 The report warns that drinking three to six alcoholic beverages per week is associated with increased risk of several types of cancer.

 These guidelines may surprise many people, especially those who assumed moderate drinking was not anything to be concerned about.
 But research indicating the risk of cancer from drinking even small amounts of alcohol has been published for years.
 For example, Alcohol is known to cause at least six types of cancer: mouth and throat cancer, larynx (voice box) cancer, esophageal cancer, colon and rectal cancer, liver cancer, and breast cancer in women.6 A 2021 study found that 4% of all new cancer cases diagnosed throughout the world in 2020 were attributable to alcohol consumption, and the researchers say that may be a low estimate.7

-Depending on the amount a person drinks, they can increase their chances for developing even rare cancers.
-For example, moderate drinkers can almost double their lifetime risk of mouth and throat cancer to almost 2%, while heavy drinkers increase their risk of having mouth or throat cancer, from 1% to 5%.2 A 2020 study from Australia found that the heaviest drinkers (drinking more than 14 drinks per week) had an overall higher likelihood of developing cancer, compared with those who drank the least (1 or 0 drinks per week).
+Depending on the amount a person drinks, they can increase their chances of developing even rare cancers.
+For example, moderate drinkers can almost double their lifetime risk of mouth and throat cancer to almost 2%, while heavy drinkers increase their risk of having mouth or throat cancer from 1% to 5%.2 A 2020 study from Australia found that the heaviest drinkers (drinking more than 14 drinks per week) had an overall higher likelihood of developing cancer, compared with those who drank the least (1 or 0 drinks per week).
 The men who drank the most had a 4.4% higher overall likelihood of developing cancer than the men who drank the least, and the women who drank the most had a 5.4% higher overall chance of developing cancer.8

-Women need to be more cautious about drinking any amount of alcohol because the alcohol is even more likely to cause cancer in women than in men.
+Women need to be more cautious about drinking any amount of alcohol because alcohol is even more likely to cause cancer in women than in men.
 Research has shown that women who drink even 1 drink per day have a 5-9% higher chance of developing breast cancer, compared with women who do not drink.9 The risk is even higher for women who drink more.
 One reason may be that alcohol affects the amounts of certain sex hormones circulating in the body.
 For women who have had hormone receptor-positive breast cancer, seven or more weekly drinks increased the chances of having a new cancer diagnosed in the other breast from about 5% to about 10%.2

 Heavy drinking is also risky for those who currently have or have had other types of cancer.
-Among all cancer survivors, heavy drinking caused an 8% increased risk in dying and a 17% increased risk of cancer recurrence.
+Among all cancer survivors, heavy drinking caused an 8% increased risk of dying and a 17% increased risk of cancer recurrence.
 Patients with cancer who abuse alcohol do worse because alcohol causes poorer nutrition, a suppressed immune system, and a weaker heart.2

 In 2020, an estimated 100,000 cases of cancer globally were caused by light to moderate drinking (fewer than two alcoholic beverages per day).7 A study of alcohol use in the European Union found that a drinking level of less than one drink per day was linked to 40% of alcohol-related cancers in women and 32% in men.10